 What will it take for God to reach them?
 What will it take for Him to reach you?

-After Christ gave that warning, His disciples came and asked Him, “What shall be the sign of your coming, and of the end of the world?” (see Matthew 24, Mark 13 and Luke 21).
+After Christ gave that warning, His disciples asked Him, “What shall be the sign of your coming, and of the end of the world?” (see Matthew 24, Mark 13 and Luke 21).
 He answered that world conditions would worsen, with wars, rumors of wars, nations rising up against each other, diseases breaking out, and even earthquakes in various places.
-Then He said, “All these are the beginning of sorrows” (Matthew 24:8).
+Then He said, “All these are the beginning of sorrows.”

 These terrible events are actually warnings of worse to come!
-Christ explained how conditions will continue to intensify until there “shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
-And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened” (verses 21-22).
+Christ explained how conditions will continue to intensify until “there shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
+And except those days should be shortened, there should no flesh be saved: but for the elect’s sake those days shall be shortened” (Matthew 24:21-22).